This bio is current as of 2022.

-Shannon Bugos is a research assistant on disarmament and threat reduction at the Arms Control Association, where her work focuses on nuclear disarmament, the defense budget, and U.S.-Russian arms control.
-Prior to joining the Arms Control Association, Bugos was the Communications and Writing Manager at Truman Center for National Policy and Truman National Security Project, assisting Truman members and senior staff in media outreach and message development.
+Shannon Bugos is a senior policy analyst at the Arms Control Association, where she focuses on nuclear disarmament, hypersonic weapons and emerging technology, the defense budget, and U.S.-Russian arms control.
+She also reports on these issues for Arms Control Today.
+Previously, she was the communications and writing manager at Truman Center for National Policy and Truman National Security Project.
 She was a research assistant in the International Scholars Program at the University of Notre Dame, coding IHS Jane’s Defense and Security Reports to determine the involvement level of a country’s military in mass atrocity or genocide.
-With funding from two competitive Notre Dame grants, Bugos visited Ireland and Northern Ireland in the summer of 2015 and conducted archival research and more than a dozen interviews to understand the role of literature in the Northern Ireland peacebuilding process during the 1990s.
-Bugos has a BA in Peace Studies, English, and Business Economics from the University of Notre Dame.
+In 2015, she traveled to Ireland and Northern Ireland to conduct archival research and interviews on the role of literature in the Northern Ireland peacebuilding process during the 1990s.
+Bugos has a BA in peace studies, English, and business economics from the University of Notre Dame.

 This bio was current as of 2016, when she was part of the on-campus Kellogg community.

 For the past two years, I have worked with Professor Verdeja on his project entitled, Mass Murder, Inc. This aim of this project was to determine if, and if so, how the structure of the government, the military, and the police forces of a country affected the probability of an outbreak of genocide or mass atrocity.
 My work included reading qualified reports on the armed forces, writing brief summaries of the relevant information, and coding that information.
 Recently, I have shifted focus to another of Professor Verdeja’s projects that studies the bystander effect.
 We will be working on evaluating how a bystander to conflict should or should not – or somewhere between the two – be viewed to have a certain level of responsibility in allowing violence to continue.